 Tribal loans are offered by companies that are part of or affiliated with Native American tribes.
 As such, they are often not subject to regulations that limit the interest rates and fees a lender can charge.
-These loans have high interest rates and can be difficult to repay if you only pay the minimum payments.
+While a tribal loan can be a lifesaver for someone who needs emergency cash, these loans have high interest rates and can be difficult to repay if you only pay the minimum payments.

 You will need decent credit with a monthly income of at least $1,2000 to qualify for a tribal loan.
 Some lenders may also require proof of employment and income verification through pay stubs or tax returns.
 Additionally, you may have to demonstrate that you can repay the amount borrowed without any issues.
 This could mean providing bank statements showing regular deposits into your account or setting up direct withdrawals from your checking account each month.